MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/export-modernpublicfolderstatistics-script-fails.md

 ---
-title: Export-ModernPublicFolderStatistics.ps1 script fails and returns a "ToBytes" error
+title: Export-ModernPublicFolderStatistics.ps1 script fails and returns a ToBytes error
-description: Provides workarounds for an issue in which the Export-ModernPublicFolderStatistics.ps1 script fails with a "ToBytes" error after you install the November 2022 security updates for Exchange Server.
+description: Provides workarounds for an issue in which the Export-ModernPublicFolderStatistics.ps1 script fails with a ToBytes error after you install the November 2022 security updates for Exchange Server.
 author: v-trisshores
 ms.author: v-trisshores
 manager: dcscontentpm